 My happy place

-It was built by my great grandpa, who heard about some parcels on a lake in the Sierras built by PG&E, where he worked for most of his life.
+It was built by my great grandpa, who heard about some parcels on a lake in the Sierras built by PG&E, where he worked most of his life.
 Having been raised on a ranch and working in downtown San Francisco, he jumped at the chance to sign a lease in the Stanislaus National Forest.
-This was right around 1928.
+That was right around 1928.

 Legend has it he built the main frame of the house in just two weeks, which was all the vacation he had at the time.
 That first part of the cabin is now the kitchen and dining room.
 A living room and bedroom with bunks notched into the sides were added perpendicular to the kitchen and dining rooms.
 Later, when my grandpa started his family, a second bedroom was added with a small covered porch connecting it with the main cabin.
 Both are painted fire engine red with green shingles on the roof and shutters.

-I was probably in my early 20s the first time I stayed at Pinecrest alone.
+I was in my early 20s the first time I stayed at Pinecrest alone.
 My grandma had passed away.
 My grandpa could no longer be at the cabin by himself.
 My family trusted me to take care of the cabin without supervision.
 I’d spent every year for my entire life there, after all.
 I knew how to safely do everything, from cleaning the outhouse to starting the fragile Johnson outboard motor without breaking it.

-I made singalong books I called “The Pinecrest Hymnal” in 2006, 2007, and 2012.
-One tradition I’ve enjoyed is playing guitar and leading a singalong at night at the cabin but I’d always forget the words.
+I made singalong books in 2006, 2007, and 2012.
+I called them “The Pinecrest Hymnal.”
+One tradition I’ve enjoyed is playing guitar and leading a singalong at night at the cabin, but I’d always forget the words.
 The Hymnals were my answer.

 My other happy place is, fortunately, my home.
 It’s a lot like Pinecrest.
-Tons of trees, a room with a tall, vaulted wooden ceiling.
-And my house is old with its own storied family history.
+Tons of trees and a room with a tall, vaulted wooden ceiling.
+My house is old with its own storied family history.
 In a way, with this house, we’ve inherited another family’s Pinecrest.
 I find little bits of that history throughout our yard.
 Old ladder rungs and notches on the oak trees.
 A buried pond.
 Real horseshoes.
 An old wooden fence door hung on a tree trunk.

 Bits of beautiful history are everywhere.
 You just have to look for them.

-4 thoughts on “My happy place”
+5 thoughts on “My happy place”

 1. […] We loved the Empire State Building.
 I thought the touristy elements were thoughtfully laid out and interesting.
 I couldn’t believe the building was already 90 years old.
 It went up the same year my great-grandpa built our cabin at Pinecrest. […]